5 steps to create a website, main features of Tilda, useful links, and more

 You can transcribe the record yourself or hire the service of a freelancer to do this; this won’t cause much.

-How to Write a Text Copy
+How To Write a Quality Website Copy

 If you intend to curate the content yourself, consider the following plan: